Knights' Harry Gulliver hoping to maintain impressive Autumn Cup record

-Leeds Knights: Goal-getter Harry hoping he can strike final blow against Swindon Wildcats
+Leeds Knights: Goal-getter Harry Gulliver hoping he can strike final blow against Swindon Wildcats

 DON’T be surprised if Harry Gulliver lifts the roof off at Elland Road tonight - after all, it seems as if he and the Autumn Cup are made for each other.